 ACP also offers early career physicians the opportunity to develop leadership skills through the ACP Leadership Academy, which now also offers the opportunity to obtain a Certificate in Physician Leadership for Hospital Medicine or a Certificate in Physician Leadership for General Internal Medicine.
-In the advocacy arena, the College is actively working to address issues relevant to practicing physicians, such as maintenance of certification and new models of physician reimbursement and reducing administrative hassles to increase the joy of medicine.
+In the advocacy arena, the College is actively working to address issues relevant to practicing physicians, such as maintenance of certification, new models of physician reimbursement, and reducing administrative hassles to increase the joy of medicine.

 The Council of Early Career Physicians serves as a resource for the College and provides an effective mechanism for addressing your concerns along with development of products and services.
 With seats on the Board of Regents, the Board of Governors, and major College committees, the Council is able to disseminate your ideas and concerns directly to the College's leadership and to the leaders in organized medicine.

 Areas in which the Council is actively working include: